“I never hurt nobody but myself, and that's nobody's business but my own.”

 It was natural that Yantra would accompany Eve on her travels to look after her, which suited Eve fine.
 By this time Yantra was very practiced at giving Eve the support she needed when she needed it, but also knowing when to give her space when that was what was required.

 The first country they visited was Italy.
-Roma, Firenza, Milano, Venezia; Eve loved all the cities they stopped in.
+Roma, Firenza, Milano, Venezia; Eve loved them all.
 Everything about the Italian culture seemed so much more refined than the crassness of New Eden and America, and Eve found it fascinating to dive into this new cultural experience.

 What arose for Eve from these encounters in Italy was the kernel of an idea.
 “If the right man is able to see me for who I truly am, if he’s able to see through my ugliness to the goodness of my innermost being, and if he’s attracted to me enough to want to get to know me that deeply, then perhaps that man could love me enough to enable me to truly love myself too.”
-The way this idea formulated in Eve’s mind was convoluted, but when she really allowed herself to open to it, it felt exhilarating . . . and completely terrifying.
+The way this idea formulated in Eve’s mind was convoluted, but when she really allowed herself to open to it, it felt exhilarating.

 It was while Eve and Yantra were in Italy that Eve discovered a new life passion: shopping.
-Shoes, dresses, coats, hats, scarves, sunglasses, jewelry; the Italian style really seemed to suit Eve in a way that fashion in America never had.
+She had always paid attention to her appearance, but up to this point in her life shopping had only been a casual interest.
+Now, however, a full-blown obsession descended.
+Shoes, dresses, coats, hats, scarves, sunglasses, jewelry; the Italian style really suited Eve in a way that fashion in America never had.
 Their luggage quickly grew, and Eve started leaving bags of her old clothes with homeless women and children she saw on the street.
-In retrospect, it was as if Eve was shedding her New Eden childhood on the cobblestones of these romantic Italian cities, and along with it her shroud of sadness.
+In retrospect, Eve was shedding her New Eden childhood on the cobblestones of these romantic Italian cities, and along with it her shroud of sadness.
 Slowly but surely a more beautiful and confident version of Eve started to peek its head out to greet the world.
-Hope started to surface in Eve, and one day she even caught herself smiling for absolutely no reason what-so-ever.
+Hope started to surface in Eve, and one day she even caught herself smiling for no reason what-so-ever.

 Next, they headed to Paris where they rented an apartment in St Germain.
 Eve discovered that she loved the Bohemian feel of this part of Paris--rive gauche, the left bank of the Seine—with its atmospheric and historic cafés and bookstores, broad angled avenues, and narrow rambling alleys.

 “Ah Paris, je t’aime.
 If I were a city, it would be Paris.
 Sophisticated, stylish, intriguing,” Eve declared to Yantra one day as they sipped Pastis and took in the world rushing past Eve’s favorite café, Les Deux Maggots.
 In Paris, Eve found there was a fascinating slice of life to be discovered on every street corner and in every restaurant and bar.
-All she wanted to do was walk and walk and walk, and watch les Parisiens.
-Everything about them fascinated her: how they dressed, how they walked, how they interacted with one another, the air of confidence and arrogance they exuded, the slight tinge of sadness she could spy lurking beneath their brusque façades . . . everything.
+All she wanted to do was walk and observe les Parisiens.
+Everything about them fascinated her: how they dressed, how they walked, how they interacted with one another, the air of confidence—bordering on arrogance—they exuded, the slight tinge of sadness she could intuit lurking beneath their brusque façades . . . everything.
 Eve felt that if she could just discover what it was that inspired the confidence the Parisians possessed, she might be able to acquire a little of it for herself.

-They visited all the major museums--Louvre, Musée d’Orsay, Musée Picasso, Musée Rodin—all of which she loved, but Eve particularly delighted in seeking out the smaller, more boutique museums and galleries.
+They visited all the major museums--Musée du Louvre, Musée d’Orsay, Musée Picasso, Musée Rodin—all of which she loved, but Eve particularly delighted in seeking out the smaller, more boutique museums and galleries.
 Her favorite was the Musée de la Vie Romantique in Pigalle, where echoes of the romantic poets, writers, musicians, and painters lingered in the air.
 She also loved the atmosphere of Musée de Montmartre with its connection to the colorful history of the surrounding neighborhood, and Musée Carnavale with its many portraits of Parisians, displaying in abundance their noble Gallic features as well as the joie de vivre that Paris has inspired for so many centuries.
 It was in these museums that Eve discovered the true heart of the romantic artistic life of Paris.
-She spent hours gazing into the eyes and faces of the portraits, connecting with them in a deeply emotional way.
-Seeing self-portraits of some of the artists themselves was like looking into a mirror for Eve—sadness, insecurity, self-doubt, romantic longing, and tragedy gazing out at her from eras past.
-There she was, Eve and her sad eyes, looking out of the faces of long-dead painters, captured on canvas for posterity.
+She spent hours gazing into the eyes and faces in the portraits, connecting with them in a deeply emotional way.
+Seeing self-portraits of some of the artists was like looking into a mirror for Eve—sadness, insecurity, self-doubt, romantic longing, and tragedy gazing out at her from eras past.
+There she was, Eve and her sad eyes, looking out of the faces of long-dead painters.

 As they made their way to the store’s exit on Chausée d’Antin Lafayette, Eve’s phone beeped.
-She pulled it deftly from her jeans pocket, and was delighted to find a message from Alex.
-It’d been more than two weeks since their last communication, and she was now missing having his optimistic energy in her life on a daily basis.
+She pulled it deftly from her jeans pocket and was delighted to find a message from Alex.
+It’d been more than two weeks since their last communication, and she was missing having his optimistic energy in her life.
 Included with the short message was a picture of Alex being made to look a complete fool by his new fraternity brothers at Stanford.
-He was dressed in some kind of horse or donkey costume, and everyone in the picture was clearly inebriated, or already passed out; jugs of beer and bottles of alcohol were strewn all around them.
-Eve couldn’t quite believe that her high-achieving twin brother had turned into a drunken buffoon in only a matter of weeks.
+He was dressed in a horse or donkey costume, and everyone in the picture was clearly inebriated or already passed out; jugs of beer and bottles of alcohol were strewn all around them.
+Eve couldn’t quite believe that her high-achieving twin brother had turned into a drunken buffoon in only a matter of months.

 As she pushed the door of the store open Eve was laughing loudly, and she turned to Yantra to show her Alex’s picture.
-Eve had no idea that the footpath outside this particular entrance of Galeries Lafayette was very narrow.
-As she exited, the door she pushed open bumped heavily into a man who was hurrying up the street from the nearby Metrostation.
-Eve didn’t see the man at all, but in her exuberance she knocked him off balance, he staggered off the sidewalk, fell into the street . . . and directly into the path of an on-coming bus.
+Eve had no idea that the footpath outside this entrance of Galeries Lafayette was narrow.
+As she exited, the door she pushed open bumped heavily into a man who was hurrying up the street from the nearby Metro station.
+Eve didn’t see the man at all, and in her exuberance, she knocked him off balance.
+He staggered off the sidewalk, fell into the street . . . and directly into the path of an on-coming bus.